iogbole/israelo/_posts/2020-12-12-Setting-up-shib-sso-like-a-boss.md

 I have worked on the Service Provider side of the SSO coin for nearly all of my career; thus, I have seen my fair share of SSO integration complexities and issues.

-If you have felt this pain like me, you will agree that culprit for most SSO integration issues is the Identity Provider &ndash; it's the black-box that a few people know how it works and how to troubleshoot.
-So, I gave myself an unusual challenge to delve into the IdP black-box, to understand how it works and explain the concept to my colleagues.
+If you have felt this pain like me, you will agree that the culprit for most SSO integration issues is the Identity Provider &ndash; it's the black box that a few people know how it works and how to troubleshoot.
+So, I gave myself an unusual challenge to delve into the IdP black box - to understand how it works and explain the concept to my colleagues.
 Doing this will also mean that we have an SSO lab that can be used for internal testing and PoCs.

 I decided to use [Shibboleth IdP](https://www.shibboleth.net/) for three main reasons :

-- It is an open source solution.
+- It is an open-source solution.
 - It is widely used, especially in the Education sector.
-- It comes without any bells and whistles - meaning I can tinker with the configurations as much as like.
+- It comes without any bells and whistles - meaning I can tinker with the configurations as much as I like.

 ## Setting up Shibboleth and OpenLDAP like a BOSS

 This post consists mainly of my notes from this rather unusual challenge.
-It may also serve as a hands-on tutorial to install and configure OpenSAML, OpenLDAP and integrate it with an application's Single Sign-On (SSO) authentication mechanism.
+It may also serve as a hands-on tutorial to install and configure OpenSAML, and OpenLDAP and integrate it with an application's Single Sign-On (SSO) authentication mechanism.

 The diagram below depicts the end goal of this setup guide: